iabhi4/application-tracker/README.md

 # application_tracker

-A simple application tracker built in Flutter
+A simple application tracker built in Flutter.
+If you're an android user, you can find the .apk in the /releases folder